 This is an AI translated post.

-China’s ¥7.4 Trillion Semiconductor Fund: A Crisis and Opportunity for Japan - What’s the Future for Japanese Companies?
+China's 7.4 Trillion Yen Semiconductor Fund: A Crisis and Opportunity for Japan - The Future of Japanese Companies?

 - Writing language: Korean